 Do not attempt to remove the umbilical cord, it will fall off when it’s ready.
 At this age, kittens need to be kept warm and a heat source should be provided to keep their environment between 85 to 90 degrees.
 Kittens are recommended to be fed every 2 hours.
 Momma cat normally will take care of this but if the mother is not available it falls to the human caretaker.

-We recommend speaking to a qualified veterinarian to go over feeding regimes and dietary requirements.
+We recommend speaking to a qualified veterinarian to go over feeding regimes and dietary requirements and provide required veterinary care for your kitten.

 The kitten's ears will start to unfold and at around 10 days their eyes will start to open.
 Kitten starts with blue eyes but they will most likely change when they grow up.
 Kittens still need to be kept warm and with feedings at regular intervals of every 2-3 hours.
 The kitten will need to be kept warm.